telefonicaid/fiware-cosmos/doc/deployment_examples/cosmos/fiware_lab.md

 ##<a name="section1"></a>Introduction
 This document describes how Cosmos has been deployed in [FIWARE Lab](https://account.lab.fiware.org/).

-As will be see, among all the possibilities regarding the deploymnet of Cosmos the shared Hadoop cluster version has been chosen.
+As will be see, among all the possibilities regarding the deployment of Cosmos the shared Hadoop cluster version has been chosen.
 In fact, not a single cluster has been deployed but two different clusters have been installed: one exclusively addressed for storage purposes, and another one suited for computing services.
 A detailed section related to the architecture can be checked next.

 For each Hadoop cluster, storage and computing, the main characteristics are given (number of nodes, role of the nodes, storage or computing capabilities) together with a per-node list of characteristics.